 - Template (optional) and tape

-To use the DIY window clings to make treat jars you’ll need clean glass jars with suitable lids.
+To use the DIY window clings as stickers to make treat jars you’ll need clean glass jars with suitable lids.
 Mine are washed and repurposed from groceries.
 I love that these particular salsa jars don’t have printed lids.
 I actually buy this brand of salsa over alternatives because the jars are so versatile for reuse.
 Hint hint product packaging peeps!
 You can also buy ready-to-use jars in any style you like.

 Making a Template (Optional)

 Don’t want to freehand your design?
 If you have access to a printer, it’s easy to create your own custom lettering template in a font style that you like and size it to suit your jars.
 The best fonts for single-layer clings are script or hand styles with letters that touch to join together as a single piece of writing per word.
 I used the font “BlackJack” for my jars and adjusted it slightly to join any disconnected letters.
 Double-layer clings (create a solid base and then write on top) or single letter clings can work in any font style.

 These jars were made in the blog years B.C.
 (Before Cricut).
 If you have a Cricut, you could cut custom stickers to use with your treat jars instead, but that’s not as fun as painting, especially if the kids are crafting.
 Prefer to cut? check out our Cricut pet crafts for other ideas and inspiration.
 Want a quick and simple ready made sticker idea instead?
 See our guest post DIY alphabet sticker dog treat jars for inspiration.
 Looking for a shortcut that’s more temporary than using a vinyl or stickers?
 You can use ready-made window clings (affiliate link) to temporarily decorate treat jars too, as long as they flexible enough to curve and small enough to suit your jar.

 DIY Holiday Pet Treat Jars Using Homemade Window Clings